Collatz map as a non-singular transformation: Introduction

 \begin{theorem} Let $(\N, 2^{\N}, T, \mu)$ be the Collatz dynamical system with the counting measure $\mu$.
 The following are equivalent. \begin{enumerate} \item There exists a finite measure $\alpha$ equivalent to $\mu$ for which the dynamical system $(\N, 2^{\N}, T, \alpha)$ is power bounded in $L^1(\alpha)$ with conservative part $\{1,2\}.$ \item For each $n\in\N$ there exists $k$ such that $T^k(n)\in \{1,2\}.$ \end{enumerate} \end{theorem}

 Our main approach for the proof will come from Ergodic Theory.
-More precisely we will consider the dynamical system $(\N, 2^{\N}, T, \mu)$ where $\mu$ is the counting measure, and study recurrence properties of the Collatz map $T$ on the measurable space $(\N, 2^{\N}).$ The paper is organized as follows. \begin{enumerate}[(i)] \item In the first section we recall some tools from ergodic theory that we will use later.
-These tools include Hopf's decomposition, power bounded nonsingular transformations and aymptotically mean bounded nonsingular transformations. \item In the second section we apply these tools to the dynamical system $(\N, 2^{\N}, T, \mu)$ and obtain a partition of $\N$ into three sets $C,$ $D_1$ and $D_2$.
+More precisely we will consider the dynamical system $(\N, 2^{\N}, T, \mu)$ where $\mu$ is the counting measure, and study recurrence properties of the Collatz map $T$ on the measurable space $(\N, 2^{\N}).$ The paper is organized as follows. \begin{enumerate}[(i)] \item In the second section we recall some tools from ergodic theory that we will use later.
+These tools include Hopf's decomposition, power bounded non-singular transformations and aymptotically mean bounded non-singular transformations. \item In the third section we apply these tools to the dynamical system $(\N, 2^{\N}, T, \mu)$ and obtain a partition of $\N$ into three sets $C,$ $D_1$ and $D_2$.
 The set $C$ is an at most countable union of cycles.
-Elements in $D_1$ return after finitely iterates of $T$ to $C.$ Finally the invariant set $D_2$ under $T$ (ie. $T^{-1}(D_2)= D_2$) is the set of elements with unbounded trajectories.
-We establish ergodic properties of the dynamical system $(\N, 2^{\N}, T, \mu).$ This decomposition is actually valid for all map $V: \N \rightarrow \N$ \item In the third section we prove that Collatz conjecture is equivalent to the search of a finite measure $\nu$ on $(\N, 2^{\N})$ making $T$ power bounded and nonsingular. \end{enumerate}
+Elements in $D_1$ after finitely iterates of $T$ enter $C.$ Finally the invariant set $D_2$ under $T$ (ie. $T^{-1}(D_2)= D_2$) is the set of elements with unbounded trajectories.
+We establish ergodic properties of the dynamical system $(\N, 2^{\N}, T, \mu).$ This decomposition is actually valid for all map $V: \N \rightarrow \N$ \item In the fourth section we prove that Collatz conjecture is equivalent to the search of a finite measure $\nu$ on $(\N, 2^{\N})$ making $T$ power bounded and non-singular. \end{enumerate} {\bf Acknowledgments} We thank the anonymous referees for their helpful suggestions, comments and questions that have improved this paper.